Spa Summer Classic

-Last year’s Spa Summer Classic saw the introduction of the first Spa 3 Hours event, which turned out to be an instant success!
-This year’s Spa Summer Classic will see the 2nd edition of the Spa 3 Hours on Thursday thru Saturday 22-23-24 June 2017, and we’ll be starting with a track day on the Thursday.
+The Spa Summer Classic has grown in popularity immensely.
+This year’s Spa Summer Classic will also see the 3rd edition of the Spa 3 Hours.
+Ink the date in your diary; Thursday thru Saturday 21-22-23-24 June 2018, and will be starting the event with a track day on the Thursday.

 >> Click the YouTube below and see the Austin Healey 3000 charging through the field in the opening laps of the Spa Summer Classic.